 In any apple or pear tree you want a good balance of one, two and three year old wood.
 This keeps the balance between healthy growth, good cropping and structural integrity.

 So, prune back your new growth by about a quarter to a third.
 Make sure you prune back to an outward facing bud and cut on an angle sloping away from the bud so moisture can run off.
 You can also thin out some fruiting spurs on the 2 and 3 year wood if you think the fruit they produce will be too close together or too heavy for the branch to bear.
 Also prune out vertical branches, as horizontal branches produce more fruit.

 In general, pruning too hard will promote lots of shoot growth and not much fruit so remember to be on the gentle side.

-In any pruning operation, use sharp, clean secateurs and clean them between trees so you don’t pass pathogens from one tree to another.
+In any pruning operation, use sharp, clean secateurs and clean them with diluted methylated spirits (3 parts spirit to 1 part water) between trees so you don’t pass pathogens from one tree to another.
 Collect your pruning’s and any other rotten fruit and leaves and remove them from the area.
 This will reduce the chance of pests and diseases ruining next year’s crop.